If one of your goals is to achieve professional advancement, understanding your own leadership potential is essential.

 If you haven’t yet subscribed, please visit KindCompassCoach and enter your email address so you never miss a post.

 Joan Senio is the founder of KindCompassCoach.
-Her career includes 20+ years as a private sector corporate executive and 15 years (and counting) as a consultant and coach.
-The common thread through her professional life has been a commitment to compassionate leadership, including leading and mentoring current and future leaders, and women from all walks of life.
-KindCompassCoach articles are backed by research and include facts and advice from a wide variety of experts.
+Her career includes 20+ years as a private sector corporate executive and 15 years as a consultant.
+The common thread through her professional life has been a commitment to compassionate coaching and leadership, including mentoring early and mid-career professionals as well as current and future executives and leaders.
+KindCompassCoach articles are backed by research and include facts and advice from relevant experts.
 Joan is a member of the International Organization of Life Coaches, serves as a thought-leader for KuelLife.com and is a regular contributor to PsychReg and Sixty and Me.

 Discover more from KINDCOMPASSCOACH LIFE COACHING